shobhit9sept/CyberLabs-Sessions/CL Paper summaries/Fast R-CNN/README.md

 ## Introduction:

-We summarize Fast Region-based Convolutional Network method (Fast R-CNN) for object detection.
-Fast R-CNN builds on previous work to efficiently classify object proposals using deep convolutional networks.
-Compared to previous work, Fast R-CNN employs several innovations to improve training and testing speed while increasing detection accuracy.

-Recently, our deep ConvNet algorithms have been able to get better predictions on image classification problems, but object detection is a more complicated and challenging task.
-Complexity arises because detection requires the accurate localization of objects, creating two primary challenges.
-First, we must process numerous candidate object locations (often called “proposals”).
-Second, we must refine the rough localization given by these candidates to achieve precise localization.
+Fast R-CNN is a method for object detection that improves on previous models.

+Object detection is a complicated task because it requires accurate localization of objects.

-So, we propose a single-stage training algorithm that jointly learns to classify object proposals and refine their spatial locations.
-But why do we need a new model?
-Let's see the drawbacks of the earlier used models(i.e., R-CNN, SPPnets).
+Fast R-CNN uses a single-stage training algorithm to jointly classify object proposals and refine their spatial locations.

-Training is a multi-stage pipeline: R-CNN first finetunes a ConvNet on object proposals using log loss.
-Then, it fits SVMs to ConvNet features.
-These SVMs act as object detectors, replacing the softmax classifier learned by fine-tuning.
-In the third training stage, bounding-box regressors are learned.

-Training is expensive in space and time: For SVM and bounding-box regressor training, features are extracted from each object proposal in each image and written to disk.

-Object detection is slow: We extract features from each object proposal in each test image at test time.
+Previous models like R-CNN and SPPnets had drawbacks such as being expensive in space and time for training and slow for object detection.

+Fast R-CNN is faster and more accurate than previous models because it uses several innovations to improve training and testing speed.

+The model jointly learns to classify object proposals and refine their spatial locations, which makes it more efficient.

+Fast R-CNN is based on deep convolutional networks, which have been successful in image classification problems.

 ## Why Fast R-CNN?